jbeyerstedt/Arduino-timelapse-slider/README.md

 * 2.0:
 	* all new rewritten version.
 New software concept and it´s C++ now.
 	* 3 modes for timelapse, timelapse with slider, movie
+	* classes for:
+		* the slider (carriage)
+		* the stepper motort
+		* the buttons
+	* display.h restructured and enhanced:
+		* "dynamic" calcualtion of the symbols
+		* new function for symbols only
+		* number function does ONLY numbers now
+		* number function can do negative numbers up to -9
 	*

 * TODO:
 	* remember last settings (start at last entered number for slideTime, etc.)
+	* virtual endstops
+		* test the thing!
+		* better method
+	* increment all state numbers
+	* delete special debug code
+	* functionality for movie and timelapse mode